webjetcms/webjetcms/docs/en/redactor/apps/calendar/calendar-types/README.md

 Warning: do not use the character in the event type name `,` or `+`.

+# Approval

-In addition to the event type name, you can also set the approver.
-If it is specified, after creating a new event in the given type, the event does not start appearing immediately on the web page, but waits for its approval by the selected approver.
+In addition to the event type name, it is possible to [also set the approver](../non-approved-events/README.md).
+If specified, when a new event is created in a given type, the event does not start to appear immediately on the web page, but waits for approval by the selected approver.

 ![](editor.png)